allegro/turnilo/docs/configuration.md

 **url** (string)

 A url associated with the dimension, with optional token '%s' that is replaced by the dimension value to generate a link specific to each value.

+**granularities** (string[5])

+For time dimensions you can define a set of exactly 5 granularities that you want to be available for bucketing.

+Each granularity must be expressed as a 'floorable' [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) A floorable duration is any duration that is either a single period like `P1D`, `P1W`, `PT1S`, e.t.c. or a multiple period that divides into the larger period.
+For example, `P3M` is floorable because 3 divides 12 but `P5M` is not floorable.

+By default `granularities` is set to: `['PT1M', 'PT5M', 'PT1H', 'P1D', 'P1W']`

+If you mainly care about smaller intervals, you might want to set it to: `['PT1S', 'PT15S', 'PT30S', 'PT1M', 'PT1H']`

+Alternatively, if you mainly care about large intervals, you might want to try: `['P1D', 'P1W', 'P1M', 'P3M', 'P1Y']`

 **expression** (plywood expression)

 The expression for this dimension.
 By default it is `$name` where *name* is the name of the dimension.
 You can create derived dimensions by using non-trivial expressions.
 Here are some common use cases for derived dimensions:

 #### Lookups